tuura/scenco/README.md

 # DESCRIPTION #
 SCENCO is a tool for supporting encoding and synthesis of Conditional Partial Order Graphs models.
-Most updated version: ScEnco v1.4.7
+Most updated version: ScEnco v1.4.8

 # CHANGELOG #
+Changelog Scenco v1.4.8 - 29/06/2016
+-Script option support

 Changelog Scenco v1.4.7 - 23/06/2016
 -Scenco stops if ABC lib has not been read